dlemire60/openc2-ap-pf/oc2pf.md

 The Command permits traffic that is consistent with the specified domain name.

-Products that receive but do not implement the 'allow domain_name' Command:
+OpenC2 Consumers that receive but do not implement the 'allow domain_name' Command:
 * MUST NOT respond with the 200 status code.
 * SHOULD respond with the 501 Response code.
 * SHOULD respond with 'Target type not supported' in the status text.